heig-vd-tweb/tutorial-authentication/README.md

 This project is an example of how to setup authentication and authorization into an express and react app.

-if you prefer a step-by-step guide, you  can watch the following video tutorials:
+If you prefer a step-by-step guide, you can watch the following video tutorials:

 - [Authentication (1) : Setup Express.js](https://youtu.be/ah_1BavtnGw)
 - [Authentication (2): Node.js and jsonwebtoken](https://youtu.be/GglTvLVFXDU)